jbussdieker/generator-jb-node-express/README.md

 ## Commands

 * `yo jb-node-express` shows a wizard for generating a new NodeJS Express project
+* `yo jb-node-express:scaffold --name mymodel` shows a wizard for generating a new resource

 ## What do you get?